henricasanova/meteor_deploy_on_rhel6/README.md

 	sudo chkconfig my_meteor_app on
 ```

-At this point, you should be able to always connect to your Meteor application.
+At this point, you should be able to always connect to your Meteor application, even after a reboot of the VM.

 ---